Kykal/nutrient-paste-dispenser/README.md

 ### Pseudocode
 ```
-When 'Pur yourseld a delicious plate of nutrient paste' button is pressed
+WHILE ( 'Pour yourself a delicious plate of nutrient paste' button is pressed ) DO

+END WHILE

 ```